 Despite its name, swamp milkweed (Asclepias incarnata) does well in dry spots in Jim and Dorothy Borland's yard.
 The beautiful heads of rose and whitish flowers attract pollinators including Monarchs and other butterflies.
-It is worth using a hand lens to look at the flower structure.
-Photo by Jim Borland.
+It is worth using a hand lens to look at the structure of milkweed flowers.
+JB